troyfontaine/armhf-alpinelinux/README.md

 ## Contacts

 We make reasonable efforts to support our work and are always happy to chat.
-Join us in [our Slack community][slack] or [submit a GitHub issue][issues] if you have a security or other general question about this Docker image.
+Got a problem?
+[Submit a GitHub issue][issues] if you have a security or other general question about this Docker image.
 Please email [security](http://lists.alpinelinux.org/alpine-security/summary.html) or [user](http://lists.alpinelinux.org/alpine-user/summary.html) mailing lists if you have concerns specific to Alpine Linux.

 ## Inspiration